 Recognizing The Presence Of Asbestos

 It is not possible to look at something and determine if it is or is not asbestos.
-A laboratory specializing in asbestos testing needs to be utilized to confirm the presence of asbestos.
+A laboratory specializing in testing needs to be utilized to confirm its presence.

 Asbestos Abatement (removal)

-Asbestos needs to be removed (abated) by trained and certified professionals for the safety of anyone working or living in close proximity to Asbestos.
-Prior to the removal of asbestos licenses and permits from the EPA, and your local municipality in accordance with state laws are in place.
+Asbestos needs to be removed (abated) by trained and certified professionals for the safety of anyone working or living in close proximity to it.
+Prior to the removal – licenses and permits from the EPA, and your local municipality in accordance with state laws are in place.

 Insurcomm Asbestos Abatement

 Asbestos can be a very dangerous product if established rules and regulations are not adhered to during the removal process.
 To avoid any conflict of interest, a third party is hired to conduct all testing.